Harshitha-Bandaru/DevTinder/README.md

 7. Diving into APIs

 - If the casing doesn't match in the key, mongodb ignores it
+- If you pass a key that is non-existent in schema, MongoDB ignores it

 To Explore:

 - difference between JSON and javascript object
 - objectId, **v** in mongodb
 - express.json - middleware
+- difference between PATCH and PUT